Natural resources and environmental related job listings. Includes internships, graduate fellowships, faculty positions and scholarships.

 The University of Idaho is seeking technicians to assist in a graduate research study.
 We are interested in the effect of habitat nutrition on bighorn sheep propensity of movement in either forays or emigration and lamb survival.
 We will conduct landscape level nutrition surveys in several study sites across Idaho ranging in elevation from 5,000-12,000ft.
 These sites are unique high elevation communities and many have never been surveyed previously.
 This is an extension of an ongoing management project and will provide benefits to Idaho Fish and Game managers and researchers.

 We are seeking highly motivated individuals who have experience with plant identification.
-Technicians must be able to identify common western plant species prior to the beginning of the field season.
-Duties include conducting habitat surveys, identifying plants to species, and data entry.
-Most of the field work will be conducted in remote backcountry so a successful candidate must be willing and able to hike with field supplies, camp up to a week, and be self-sufficient.
+Technicians must be able to identify plants to species level prior to the beginning of the field season.
+Duties include conducting habitat surveys, identifying plants, and data entry.
+Most of the field work will be conducted in remote backcountry so a successful candidate must be willing and able to hike with field supplies, camp up to a week, and work on a team.
 An ideal candidate would be someone who is positive, hard-working, and enjoys conducting field work.

 • Pursuing or earned a bachelor’s degree in: Botany, Wildlife Biology, Range Ecology, Natural Resources Management, Environmental Resources or related subject;